 The Bye-Laws of 1630

-The Supplemental Charter was granted by Queen Elizabeth II on 16 May 1956, on the recommendation of the Privy Council.
+The Supplemental Charter was granted by Queen Elizabeth II and signed and witnessed on 21 June 1956, on the recommendation of the Privy Council.

 The Supplemental Charter reads as follows: